pascalgolec/StructuralDDP.jl/docs/src/index.md

 ## Miscellaneous

 - `epsilon`: Value for epsilon-optimality.
 Determines how accurate the solution is.
 Default is 1e-3.
 - `max_iter`: Maximum number of iterations before stopping.
-Defaults to 1e5.
+Default is 500.
 - `disp`: whether to display number of iterations and epsilon-convergence during solving.
 Default is false.
 - `disp_each_iter`: wait how many iterations for displaying status during solving.
 Default is 10.

 # Simulator Options

 The keyword `get_value` determines whether the simulator should also compute the value at the beginning of each time period.
 This takes more time.
-The default is `get_value = false.`.
+The default is `get_value = false`.

 ## Initialization

-The default setting how the initial state variables are drawn at t=0 is the burn-in method.
+The default setting of how the initial state variables are drawn at t=0 is the burn-in method.
 Here, each firm starts with states that are the median values of the state space.
 The idea is to simulate the model for more periods than necessary and then only analyse the simulated values after 60 periods or so on, depending on the persistence in the model.

 There is also an option for more sophisticated initialization, where the initial endogenous state variables are chosen by the firm subject to a loss function and the exogenous ones are predetermined or random.
-In the example, the initial state variables are determined as follows:
+In the example, we assume the initial state variables are determined as follows:

 ```math
 V_0(z_0) = \max_{K_0} V(K_0,z_0) - (1 + (1 + C0) * K_0 \\